Grant details Modern Slavery Unveiled

 - Mentors are selected based on either the focus of the investigation or the need for competencies in a specific skill.
 They can e.g. assist with cross-border collaboration, identifying sources, research methods, storytelling, dissemination, project management, etc.

 - A mentor gives advice, shares knowledge and can act as a sounding board.
 He or she does not fully participate in the investigation.
+The maximum amount of mentoring days per project is five.

 Deadlines and timing